• A TR Group Site

 How can you protect yourself?

 Advanced driving techniques: use your hazard observation skills and keep a buffer.
 If someone cuts in front of you, increase the gap as quickly as you can.
-Taking training such as that from Institute of Advanced Motorists will help.
+Taking advanced driver training will help.

 In-car camera: a forward-facing camera will help in determining blame if someone brake tests you.
 If you have a rear-facing camera, too, this can help establish any manoeuvres that the other vehicle took before the event occurred.